php-dev-br/laravel-doc-pt-br/artisan.md

 Using the `queue` method on the `Artisan` facade, you may even queue Artisan commands so they are processed in the background by your [queue workers](queues.md).
 Before using this method, make sure you have configured your queue and are running a queue listener:

     use Illuminate\Support\Facades\Artisan;

-    Route::post('/user/{user}/mail', function (string $user) {
+    Route::post('/user/{user}/mail', function ($user) {
         Artisan::queue('mail:send', [
             'user' => $user, '--queue' => 'default'
         ]);

-        // ...
+        //
     });

 Using the `onConnection` and `onQueue` methods, you may specify the connection